DL3DV-10K/Dataset/README.md

 ## License

-DL3DV-10K is released under the DL3DV-10K Terms of Use. ~~and the code is released under the Attribution-NonCommercial 4.0 International License.~~ The **[DL3DV-10K Terms of Use](https://github.com/DL3DV-10K/Dataset/blob/main/DL3DV-10K_term_of_use.pdf)**, disclaimer, and the [copy](https://github.com/DL3DV-10K/Dataset/blob/main/License.md) of the license are available in this repository.
+DL3DV-10K is released under the DL3DV-10K Terms of Use. <!--~~and the code is released under the Attribution-NonCommercial 4.0 International License.~~--> The **[DL3DV-10K Terms of Use](https://github.com/DL3DV-10K/Dataset/blob/main/DL3DV-10K_term_of_use.pdf)**, disclaimer, and the [copy](https://github.com/DL3DV-10K/Dataset/blob/main/License.md) of the license are available in this repository.

 Copyright (c) 2024